- PhD, University of Michigan

 - BA, University of Texas

 My research deals with 20th century literature and culture, focusing in particular upon German cultures of the Cold War.
-In addition to publishing several essays on punk rock in East Germany, and another on the early prose of Peter Weiss, I have co-edited a volume entitled Beyond No Future: Cultures of German Punk.
-I am currently writing my first book, Moving Images on the Margins: Experimental Film between Media in Late Socialist East Germany, which studies East German experimental filmmaking as an intermedial practice.
+In addition to publishing several essays on punk rock in East Germany, and other articles on experimental filmmaking in East Germany and the early prose of Peter Weiss, I have co-edited a volume entitled Beyond No Future: Cultures of German Punk.
+My first book, Moving Images on the Margins: Experimental Film between Media in Late Socialist East Germany, studies East German experimental filmmaking as an intermedial practice.
+My second book, very much noch im Werden, will study the working life and intellectual development of Peter Weiss with an eye to the positioning systems—ethical, political, aesthetic—of the Cold War.

 Mirko M. Hall, Seth Howes, and Cyrus M. Shahan, eds.
 Beyond No Future: Cultures of German Punk (Bloomsbury Academic, 2016).